Since then, we have been delighted that the following organisations have signed up to the statement and committed to its intent:

 By being part of Mind Matters International you can underline to your veterinary community that you are serious about supporting their mental health, and, through working together, we can all amplify our national efforts and make further-reaching change happen.

-We recently held our first Mind Matters International roundtable, on the impact of Covid on mental health in the veterinary community and a short report will be published soon.
+In March 2021 we held our first Mind Matters International roundtable, on the impact of Covid on mental health in the veterinary team.
+A report can be downloaded in the resources section.

 How can we sign up?